The views expressed by the host on this program dazzle and rivet the people of this nation.

 You know what we're facing?

-Right when January shows up and the holidays are over, and Congress comes back to say, you know what you're facing?
+Right when January shows up and the holidays are over and Congress comes back to say, you know what you're facing?

 A government shutdown.

-Because of the budget.
+Oh, yeah, because of the budget.

-So once again, the media is already in consort with the Democrat Party, trying to intimidate and bully the Republican House into giving Obama yet again another and another budget deal exactly what he wants, otherwise the government's going to be shut down.
+So once again, the media is already in consort with the Democrat Party trying to intimidate and bully the Republican House into giving Obama yet again another and another budget deal exactly what he wants.

-And you're going to see all be long before every Republican strategist and consultant is all over Fox News warning that we can't do this, we can't shut down the government.
+And you're going to see it won't be long before every Republican strategist and consultant is all over Fox News warning that we can't do this.

 That'll be the end of the Republican Party's presidential hopes.